yuy-m/CCGrep/ADDING_LANGUAGE_MANUAL.md

       ```java
       CCG_SPECIAL_ID
+               // modify followings to rules of your language
          : '$' Identifier
-          // modify followings to literal rules of your language
          | '$' IntegerLiteral
          | '$' FloatingPointLiteral
          | '$' BooleanLiteral